There are Five types of magnetic materials. Examples of magnetic materials are:

-- When a diamagnetic material is placed with in a magnetic field the lines of force tend to go away from the material.
+- When diamagnetic material is placed within a magnetic field the lines of force tend to go away from the material.

 - When a diamagnetic substance is placed in a watch glass on the pole pieces of a magnet the liquid accumulates on the sides causing a depression at the center which is the strongest part of the field.
 When the distance between the pole pieces is larger, the effect is reversed.

 - A diamagnetic liquid in a u-tube placed in a magnetic field shows as depression.

 - When a diamagnetic gas is allowed to ascend between, the poles piece of an electromagnet it spreads across the field.

 Ferromagnetic substances are those which are attracted by the magnets and can also be magnetized.